 Acceptance and Commitment Therapy (ACT):

 Don’t be put off by the name!
 It’s usually simply called ‘Act’ (rather than A.C.T.), which is a really appropriate name, as it’s a very active form of therapy: It doesn’t just involve sitting and talking, but also actively learning new skills that will help you to handle difficult thoughts and feelings, so they have less impact on your life, as a result, you’ll feel less pushed around by them.
-In addition, you’ll explore what’s really important to you in terms of the values that matter to you, rather than rigid rules that may restrict you.
-This can then inform the action you take to build a life that’s rich and meaningful to you; helping you to be the person you want to be.
+In addition, you’ll explore what’s really important to you, what matters, and what you would like to be doing and saying in life.
+This can then inform the action you take to build a life that’s rich and meaningful to you; helping you to be the person you really want to be in all areas of your life.

 The following sentences give a bit more information about how ACT works, but remember it’s an active, experiential form of therapy.
 As such, reading about it is no substitute for experiencing it!